eydward/Density-k-PDG/README.md

 - `permutator.h, .cpp`: utility function to generate all permutations with specified ranges.
 - `fraction.h, .cpp`: simple implementation of a fraction.
 (We store the theta value as a fraction).
 - `counters.h, .cpp`: the header and implementation of a bunch of statistical counters.
 The minimum theta value is stored here with the graph producing it.
 Also a bunch of data used to track the performance of the algorithm.
-- `allocator.h, .cpp`: a simple memory allocator to create Graph objects.
-We used to store the Graph object inline inside `std::unordered_set` but when it grows hundreds of millions of entries and many GB of data, the performance becomes really bad, so we use this allocator and only put pointers in `std::unordered_set` in the Grower implementation.
 - `edge_gen.h, cpp`: utility to generate edge sets to be added to an existing graph, in order to grow the search tree.

 ## Algorithm Design Summary